IntersectMBO/cardano-node/doc/reference/plutus/plutus-minting-script-example.md

 #### Setting up a local Alonzo node cluster

-There is a convenient script that will set up an Alonzo cluster immediately on your local machine.
+This convenient script will set up an Alonzo cluster immediately on your local machine:

-Run the following command:

 ```bash
 cabal install cardano-cli